30040482/Nostalgia-on-ChromeOS/README.md

     cd eduke32_20240217-10554-8afa42e38

-Copy and paste 'DUKE3D.GRP' from your computer's downloads folder and into 'eduke32_20240217-10554-8afa42e38' in your computer's Linux folder.
+Copy and paste 'DUKE3D.GRP' from your computer's downloads folder into 'eduke32_20240217-10554-8afa42e38' located in your computer's Linux folder.

 Compile 'DUKE3D.GRP'.